 5. Industrial Loft style

 The modern loft-style goes particularly well with open-plan living spaces and large window fronts.
 With straight-lined furniture made of materials such as steel, concrete, and wood, the home takes on the industrial character of a big-city loft.
 Decoration plays a secondary role in the clean loft style.
+You can also get many high quality rugs – magnolia home by Joanna Gaines.

 Instead of playful picture frames and eye-catching textiles, you’ll find visible pipes and smooth walls made of concrete.
 The combination of cool raw materials and earthy tones creates an exclusive living atmosphere.